ziggystar12/MHS-Teensy-Rom-Power-Engine/Source/NESClient/nes/client/nuflix/README.md

-# NESVM NUFLIX receiver support
+# NESVM MHS Prism receiver support

-The F5 receiver uses the existing MHS double-buffer NUFLIX handshake.
+The F5 receiver uses the existing MHS Prism double-buffer handshake.
 NESVM keeps Standard F1, the native-pixel F3 crop, and F7 hires.
 Its scatter layout excludes `$7a00-$7fff`, preserving the ordinary bitmap at `$6000-$7f3f`.